petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     Type 'help' for list of commands.
     (dlv)

+To debug a *source* run:

+    $ dlv debug ./path/to/main.go

 To debug a *test*, run `dlv test` from within your package directory.
 For
 example: